BSE in Biomedical Engineering

 - biosensors, bioinstrumentation and bio-MEMs research diagnostics tools to monitor human health and the environment

 People are living longer thanks in part to significant advances in medical devices and technologies.
 With the aging of the baby boom generation, the need for medical procedures and innovation is expected to continue to grow.
 Biomedical engineering is expected to have the highest job growth of any occupation over the next decade.
-According to the U.S. Labor Department, employment of biomedical engineers is expected to grow by 72 percent, bringing nearly 12,000 jobs between 2008 and 2018.
+According to the U.S. Labor Department, employment of biomedical engineers is expected to grow by five percent from 2019 to 2029.

 You can take your passion for technology and medicine in a number of directions.
 Biomedical engineers find careers in traditional fields such as human and animal medicine, biotechnology and related biology-based engineering fields.
 They are also medical professionals with a knowledge of computer technology, transport phenomena, biomechanics, bioelectric phenomena, operations research and cybernetics.
 Because this field is growing so rapidly, you can also find career opportunities in business, law or public policy, tackling domestic or global issues in human health.
 Whatever you do, you will be solving problems that help people.
-For more information about career opportunities in Biomedical Engineering click here
+See more information about career opportunities in Biomedical Engineering.

 The admission standards for biomedical engineering majors in the Ira A. Fulton Schools of Engineering are higher than university admission standards.
 Refer to the Ira A. Fulton Schools of Engineering page on admissions requirements for freshmen, transfer students and international students.